kodecocodes/i9t/your-app-on-the-web/your-app-on-the-web.markdown

 Before moving on to the next section, there are two caveats that you should know about:

 1. If you have to target iOS 8 because your app has Continuity features like Handoff and shared web credentials, you'll have to sign your **apple-app-site-association** file using the `openssl`.
-You can read more about this process in Apple's [Handoff Programming Guide](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/Handoff/AdoptingHandoff/AdoptingHandoff.html).
+You can read more about this process in Apple's [Handoff Programming Guide (http://apple.co/1yG4jR9)](http://apple.co/1yG4jR9).

-1. Before uploading your **apple-app-site-association** file to your web server, run your JSON through an online validator such as [JSONLint](http://www.jsonlint.com).
+1. Before uploading your **apple-app-site-association** file to your web server, run your JSON through an online validator such as [JSONLint (http://www.jsonlint.com)](http://www.jsonlint.com).
 Universal links won't work if there's even the slightest syntax error in your JSON file!

 ### Handling universal links in your app